-- Engaging a learning and support teacher to work with individual students and in a case management role within the classroom/whole school setting. - Providing support for targeted students within the classroom through the employment of SLSO's.
+- Engaging a learning and support teacher to work with individual students and in a case management role within the classroom/whole school setting. - Providing support for targeted students within the classroom through the employment of SLSO's. - Providing teachers with additional release time to plan for adjustments, differentiation and personalised plans.

-Funding was used to provide support to students with additional learning support needs in the classroom and playground.
-It was also used to build on existing programs and procedures, related professional learning and program coordination.

-Funding an additional learning and support teacher ensured that the individual needs of all students were catered for through their Personalised Learning and Support Plans and adjustments.
+- Funding was used to provide support to students with additional learning support needs in the classroom and playground.
+It was also used to build on existing programs and procedures, related professional learning and program coordination. - Funding an additional learning and support teacher ensured that the individual needs of all students were catered for through their Personalised Learning and Support Plans and adjustments.

-Providing additional professional learning and the employment of additional School Learning Support Officers to support student engagement and wellbeing in the classroom.

-Providing teachers with additional time for individualised planning.
-Developing a learning and support program in collaboration with classroom teachers to build capacity in meeting the wellbeing and academic needs of identified students.
+- Providing additional professional learning and the employment of additional School Learning Support Officers to support student engagement and wellbeing in the classroom. - Providing teachers with additional time for individualised planning. - Developing a learning and support program in collaboration with classroom teachers to build capacity in meeting the wellbeing and academic needs of